kbelbase45/PythonFun/README.md

-<h3>In this repository contains python files that I wrote just for fun.<h3>
+<h3>In this repository contains python files that I wrote just for fun.</h3><br><br>
-The Sending_Email_With_Python.ipynb file contains code and what the code should do.
-To fully automate the task, download AutoEmail.py, bash_scrpt, ErrorMsg.py in the same directory and just run the bash file using the “bash bash_scrpt” command.
+<h3>Send an email with Python script</h3>
+<p>The files required to send an email using the Python script are Sending_Email_With_Python.ipynb and ErrorMsg.py.
+To fully automate the task download bash_script along with AutoEmail.py and ErrorMsg.py in the same directory and run 'bash bash_script' command in the terminal.
+In this project I used three modules os, smtplib and ssl, most of which come as built-in modules and therefore do not need to be installed additionally.</p> <br><br>
+<h3>Search all files in any given directory</h3>
+<p>For this project, I am writing a Python script (search_files.py) that will search all files and directories that are in the given path.
+Later, all the filenames, filenames with different extension and the size of the files are written to the output files "Output_files.csv" and "All_extension.csv" as pandas date frames.
+This is a user-interactive program, which means that the program asks for information in the terminal and displays some information on the terminal.
+This is a simple but useful program that uses os,numpy, and pandas modules.</p>